MineChook/Coal/README.md

 ## About
 **Coal is a programming language designed for simplicity and ease of use.
 It is a compiled language, meaning that it runs faster than python.
 Coal also has the low-level accessibility like C.**

+> Bullet is currently in development and is not ready for production use

 ### Features
 - Simple syntax
 - Fast execution